dansailer/CloudNativePG-Kind/README.md

 open https://minio.127.0.0.1.nip.io/
 ```

 For simplicity reasons, auto-generated self signed certificates are used with the ingress controller.
 You will have to trust that certificate when accessing with your browser.
 Click on "visit this website".
-Use the credentials that were written in the shell window (minioRoot / ...)
+Use the credentials that were written in the shell window (minioRoot / ...) when accessing [Minio](https://minio.127.0.0.1.nip.io/)

 ![Visit website](images/003_visit_website.png)
 ![Visit website](images/003_minio_login.png)